 - The quality of causal evidence presented in this report is high because it is based on a well-conducted randomized controlled trial.
 This means we are confident that the effects estimated in the study are attributable solely to the SPI, and not to other factors.

-Features of the State Partnership Initiative
+The State Partnership Initiative

 From 1998 to 2004 the SSA and Rehabilitation Services Administration provided five-year funding for 12 SPI states to implement innovative projects to help people with disabilities find jobs.
 Although each state’s intervention design and target population varied, all SPI states aimed to increase beneficiaries’ understanding of how work affects benefits through activities such as providing information and referrals, problem solving, benefits assistance, benefits planning, and long-term benefits management.
 Additional services that states could provide included placing funds in an individual career account, changes to SSI regulations allowing working recipients to save more, employment services, psychosocial rehabilitation, and situational assessments.